 - Mobile technologies: Using native or hybrid technologies for mobile applications is often a concern for startups especially because of limited budgets.
 Except for very specific reasons to go with native, hybrid technologies like Flutter is a good choice to develop mobile applications for your marketplace platform.

 - Product searching: Fast searching capability no matter how big the system scales is crucial for marketplace platforms.
 Therefore, applying search and analytics engines like Elasticsearch or Azure Search is very important.

 - Real-time chat: For many marketplaces where allowing real-time chat between suppliers and buyers is another important feature, you can think of either building a real-time chat system from scratch or licensing out-of-the-box systems like Sendbird or Stream.
-The concern is about how much you will scale in the future on both sides technologies and revenue generation so to decide your approach.
+The concern is about how much you will scale in the future on both sides of technologies and revenue generation so to decide your approach.

 - Payment: Payment processing is a cornerstone of any marketplace platform.
 Therefore, implementing it right and safely is very crucial.
 The most affordable approach is to consider leveraging third-party payment gateways like Stripe or PayPal.

-- Security: This factor must be considered seriously at the outset by selecting your right development team that understands and has experience with building secure systems.
-It must be done right from the code level where developers apply standard approaches to input validation, output encoding, error handling and logging, access control to name a few.
+- Security: This factor must be considered seriously at the outset by selecting the right development team that understands and has experience with building secure systems.
+It must be done right from the code level where developers apply standard approaches to input validation, output encoding, error handling and logging, and access control to name a few.
 Another level of security to apply is the deployment model where you should consider applying security models and practices like using virtual networks, API management gateway, web firewall application, etc.